zkyseu/PPlanedet/README.md

 In this project, we develop a toolkit for lane detection to facilitate research.
 Welcome to join us to make this project more perfect and practical.

-If you do not have enough compute resource, we recommend that you can run our project at [AiStudio](https://aistudio.baidu.com/aistudio/index?ad-from=m-title), which can provide V100(32GB memory) for free.
+If you do not have enough compute resource, we recommend that you can run our project at [AiStudio](https://aistudio.baidu.com/aistudio/index?ad-from=m-title), which can provide you with V100(32GB memory) for free.
 We also open source the chinese version at AiStudio.
 Project link is [here](https://aistudio.baidu.com/aistudio/projectdetail/5286283?contributionType=1)

 ## News
 <ul class="nobull">